JOHN W. KELLY, LT, USN

 Loss

-John was lost on August 5, 1864 when USS Tecumseh (1863), a monitor, was sunk by a mine during the Battle of Mobile Bay.
+John was killed in action on August 5, 1864 when USS Tecumseh (1863), a monitor, was sunk by a mine during the Battle of Mobile Bay.
 He was the ship's executive officer.

 He is listed on the killed in action panel in the front of Memorial Hall.